shunkica/mariadb-scripts/README.md

 # README

-*forked from [jmfederico/run-xtrabackup.sh](https://gist.github.com/jmfederico/1495347)*
+*forked from [omegazeng/run-mariabackup.sh](https://github.com/omegazeng/run-mariabackup) which was* *forked from [jmfederico/run-xtrabackup.sh](https://gist.github.com/jmfederico/1495347)*

-Note: have tested on Ubuntu 18.04 with MariaDB 10.3
+Note: tested on CentOS 7 with MariaDB 10.4

 ## Links